redot-rex/rex-engine/CONTRIBUTING.md

 ## Reporting bugs

-If you are reporting a bug with an unstable development build, it helps us greatly if you open your project in Godot's current dev builds to ensure that it is not a bug we've inherited from their upstream work process, as we must let them work on those bugs to minimize merge conflicts on our end.

 Report bugs [here](https://github.com/Redot-Experimental/ReX/issues/new?assignees=&labels=&template=bug_report.yml).
 Please follow the instructions in the template when you do.

-Notably, please include a Minimal Reproduction Project (MRP), which is a small Redot project which reproduces the issue, with no unnecessary files included.
+Notably, please include a Minimal Reproduction Project (MRP), which is a small ReX project which reproduces the issue, with no unnecessary files included.
 Be sure to not include the `.godot` folder in the archive to save space.

-Make sure that the bug you are experiencing is reproducible in the latest Redot releases.
-It's worth testing against both the latest stable release and the latest dev snapshot for the next Redot release, as well as the latest Godot dev snapshot.
+Make sure that the bug you are experiencing is reproducible in the latest ReX releases.
+It's worth testing against both the latest stable release and the latest dev snapshot for the next ReX release.

-If you run into a bug which wasn't present in an earlier Redot version (what we call a _regression_), please mention it and clarify which versions you tested (both the one(s) working and the one(s) exhibiting the bug).
+If you run into a bug which wasn't present in an earlier ReX version (what we call a _regression_), please mention it and clarify which versions you tested (both the one(s) working and the one(s) exhibiting the bug).